morris-frank/uva-rl-reproducibility/docs/index.md

 </figure>

-### Continuous observation space: Cart Pole
+### Continuous observation space: classic control problems

+The [classic control](https://gym.openai.com/envs/#classic_control) problems, commonly used in the reinforcement learning literature, are simple games about defying gravity.
+They feature discrete action spaces, but continuous observation spaces.

+#### Cart Pole

 <video autoplay loop controls>
     <source src="cartpole.mp4" type="video/mp4">
 </video>

-The next experiment is using the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) environment, featuring a continuous observation space and a discrete action space.
+The next experiment is using the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) environment.
 In CartPole we have a cart with a pole on it.
 The state describes where the cart is, the angle of the pole and the velocity of cart and pole.
 The goal is to keep the pole upright for the whole episode.
 The episode is ended if the angle is too big (meaning the pole fell).
 The action we can take is putting force on the cart, either from the left or the right in each time-step.

 As we want to compare the influence of the semi-gradient at different lengths of the dependency list for Q-learning, we test with $$n$$ steps, for $$n\in [0, 3, 8]$$.